 For proof of the benefit of repealing drug laws, consider the experience with alcohol during Prohibition.
-Because some people
+Because some people disapproved of drinking alcohol and were able to impose their idea of good on other people, we paid a terrible price.

 To begin with, it didn't work.
 People drank more than ever because of the glamour of doing the forbidden.
 It turned millions of ordinary people into political criminals, many of whom were unjustly persecuted.
 An unjust political law created disrespect for natural laws.
 The police were corrupted.
-Crime, in general, was increased because if you are already a "criminal," why stop with bootlegging alcohol?
+Crime in general was increased because if you are already a "criminal," why stop with bootlegging alcohol?
 Many people died from bad liquor.
-People paid much more for poor-quality alcoholic beverages.
+People paid much more for poor quality alcoholic beverages.
 Except for the legacy of organized crime, which now feeds on the new drug prohibitions, these bad effects stopped as soon as Prohibition was ended.

 By charging our police with the responsibility to enforce the unenforceable, we subject them to disrespect and corruptive influences, and we provide the organized criminal syndicate with illicit industries upon which they thrive.

-N.Y.
-City Police Commissioner Patrick V. Murphy
+N. Y. City Police Commissioner Patrick V. Murphy

-WASHINGTON - After one year of the Reagan administration's war on drugs, figures show that on U.S. streets heroin and cocaine are slightly more plentiful, cheaper, and purer, and marijuana prices have remained stable.
+WASHINGTON -- Alter one year of the Reagan administration's war on drugs, figures show that on U.S. streets heroin and cocaine are slightly more plentiful, cheaper and purer, and marijuana prices have remained stable.

 Associated Press, February 22, 1983

 I saw that thinking and acting for others had always hindered, not helped, the real progress; that all forms of compulsion deadened the living forces in a nation; that every evil violently stamped out still persisted, almost always in a worse form, when driven out of sight, and festered under the surface.
-Auberon Herbert, 1906

 Most adults in this society understand the difference between committing a crime and engaging in an "illegal" non-criminal activity.
 We avoid committing the former but avoid getting caught at committing the latter.

 John S. Zdanowicz, 1983